 - While not all being as badass as Storm, most if not all of the X-Men receive hand-to-hand combat training in preparation just in case they are robbed of their gifts/their gifts are rendered ineffective by their enemies, especially the females.
 Cyclops has beyond military-level training over years of conditioning, Jean Grey has demonstrated kung-fu skills (she aided Beast taking out armed attackers with psi-shielding at a period when her telekinesis was thought either dormant or transferred to Psylocke, who classifies as an ninja action girl with or without her powers).
 And every girl who becomes a follower of Wolverine becomes able to kick ass by default.

-- Prodigy of the Young Avengers (formally the New Mutants) was one of the few people to stay at the academy after being depowered by the Decimation, and with good reason - he was given the gift of being able to remember everything he ever learned from people using his powers, making him an expert in multiple fields.
+- Prodigy of the Young Avengers (formerly from the New X-Men: Academy X) was one of the few people to stay at the academy after being depowered by the Decimation, and with good reason - he was given the gift of being able to remember everything he ever learned from people using his powers, making him an expert in multiple fields.
 Having spent lots of time around fighters like Wolverine and Cyclops, this includes martial arts and tactician training.
 When his powers went away, all the combat skills he'd already learned via those powers didn't.

 - Captain America: Steve Rogers, most commonly known for his role as Captain America, in his own mini-series got exposed to vita-rays that deactivated his Super serum reducing him to a scrawny 100lb weakling.
 When half a dozen goons enhanced with the same serum came to execute him, he easily dealt with every one of them.
 The man fought in WW2 and is one of the best trained soldiers on the planet, muscles only account for so much...
 Not to mention that he's usually fighting opponents many times stronger than him anyway.